nreispai/nreispai/README.md

 I'm a **Product Manager** by day, **"amateur" coder** by night, based in the vibrant tech hub of São Paulo, Brazil. 🇧🇷

 By day, I'm busy driving product visions, communicating with stakeholders, and tackling user experiences head on.
-When I'm not PMing, you'll find me in the realm of web development. 💻
+When I'm not PMing, you'll find me in the realm of Web Development. 💻

 Why code?
 To understand my dev team better, uncover the tech behind products, and add a little bit more techie ⚡ to my PM skills.